RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

 ### Problem Statement

-The purpose of this analysis is to provide information that come from Electronics Products Rating and Recommendation Data about buyers' preferences and satisfaction.
+The purpose of this analysis is to provide information that come from Electronics Products Rating and Recommendation Data about online buyers' preferences and satisfaction.

 About:
 * Rating levels and Recommendation Status